 All residents have access to study spaces, TV lounges, computer labs, coin-operated laundry facilities, kitchen facilities, snack machines, a piano and limited storage space for trunks, bicycles and sports equipment.
 All rooms are furnished for students with a refrigerator, bed, dresser, desk, lamp, chair and a telephone.
 Local telephone service and voice mail are provided.
 Long distance telephone service can be arranged through Student Accounts (instructions on how to access long distance services are provided when residence opens in the fall).
 Internet access is also provided for each student in their room and is included in residence fees.
 Students are required to supply their own bedding, towels and personal items.

 Residence buildings have controlled access.
-All students living in Residence will be issued swipe cards which allow them access to residence buildings.
+All resident students will be issued an access card which allows them access to residence buildings.

 Alexandra Hall, the Bays and Angel's Roost